Logo Futurismo

 What to Bring

 Have you planned your visit to the Poço do Bacalhau Waterfall?
-It’s time to find out which items we consider essential and which you can’t do without if you want your experience to be the best it can be.
+It’s time to find out which items we consider essential and which you can’t do without to make your experience the best it can be.

-In this regard, we recommend that you take comfortable clothes and equally comfortable footwear suitable for the trail you have to follow to your destination.
+In this regard, we recommend that you wear comfortable clothes and footwear suitable for the trail to your destination.
 You should also take a rucksack with you:

 • Extra warm clothing;

-• Beach towel for cleaning yourself or sitting on the ground;
+• A beach towel for cleaning yourself or sitting on the ground.

 • Water.